 Table of Contents

-How to apply online for encumbrance / villangam certificate in Tamil Nadu
+How to apply online on TNREGINET portal for encumbrance / villangam certificate in Tamil Nadu

-Step 1: To apply for an EC online, you will need to register yourself.
+Step 1: To apply for an EC online, you will need to register yourself on the TNREGINET portal.
 If you already have an account, sign in, else sign up to login and access the services.

 Step 2: If you are a first-time user, you will need to sign up and provide details such as username, password, address, identification number (PAN/Aadhaar/driving licence/others) and contact details.
 Complete the sign-up to receive an OTP on the contact number.

 On signing up, you will receive the following screen:

 Step 3: Check your email id for a verification link from the authority.